thautwarm/frontend-for-free/README.md

 Currently,
 - the parser generator support for a programming language is hard coded in `src/RBNF/BackEnds/<LanguageName>.hs`.
-- the lexer generator support for a programming language is hard coded in `ffflex.py`, any this shall be a function named `<lang>_be`.
+- the lexer generator support for a programming language is hard coded in `ffflex.py`.